 The best purchase I’ve made since going vegan is my Vitamix Blender.
 I use it every day to blend veggies, greens, and fruits into delicious homemade smoothies.
 The best part: they’re loaded with plant-based vitamins, minerals, and nutrients.

-You can’t forget your greens.
+You can’t forget your greens in a vegan beginners’ guide.
 Dark leafy greens are an extremely important part of any vegan’s diet.
 And should be for omnivores, too.
 Full of calcium and loads of phytonutrients, greens are what help my body recover most after physical activity.
 Here are my top picks.

-Another very important part of the vegan diet are Beans & Lentils.
+Another very important part of the vegan beginners’ guide are Beans & Lentils.
 They provide us with nourishing plant-based proteins and carbohydrates to keep our bodies fueled.
 I keep them stocked at all times.

 What are lentils?